GSA/digitalgov.gov/content/services/service_us-digital-registry.md

 # 0 == hides this service from all pages, but URL is still public
 weight: 2

-# Topics that best describe this product or service

 ---

 To help prevent exploitation from unofficial sources, phishing scams, or malicious entities, the [U.S. Digital Registry](https://touchpoints.app.cloud.gov/registry) serves as a resource for agencies and the public to confirm the official status of social media, collaboration accounts, and mobile apps.